About Distant Hill

 In the summer of 2022, a group from the Savings Bank of Walpole along with other volunteers helped make the upper loop of the geology trail wheelchair and stroller accessible!

-But our overhead has been steadily increasing year by year.
-Liability insurance is quite expensive and keeps going up, as does the cost of the wheelchair accessible portable restroom we have available year round.
-And contracting with an outside company to update and maintain our website is another expense that we need to soon add to our growing overhead.
+But our costs have been steadily increasing each year.
+Liability insurance remains quite expensive and continues to rise, as does the cost of the wheelchair-accessible portable restroom we have available year-round.
+The dead and dying trees along the trail need to be removed annually.
+Additionally, contracting with an outside company to update and maintain our website is another expense we will need to add soon to our growing overhead.

-And we foresee a need, in the not-too-distant future, to begin the transition to paid staff.
-We have grown too large to think that we can continue to rely on unpaid volunteers to do all the work necessary to continue offering a quality experience to the visitors to Distant Hill.
+We anticipate that, in the not-too-distant future, we will need to transition to paid staff.
+We have grown too large to continue relying solely on unpaid volunteers to do all the necessary work to provide a quality experience for visitors to Distant Hill.

-This is not to say that we will not be relying on volunteers to help us do what need to be done.
-Volunteers have been, and will continue to be, an important part of the success of Distant Hill as a important and vital community resource.
+This is not to say that we won't rely on volunteers to help us accomplish what needs to be done.
+Volunteers have been, and will continue to be, a vital part of Distant Hill's success as a key community resource.

 If you are interested in helping in any capacity at